-COVID-19: How to set the pace of new organisation models in industries ?
+COVID-19: How to set the pace of new organisation models in industry ?

-The economy is resuming, employees are back to their workplaces, some companies did not even stop their activities (logistics, food industry).
-They are now involved in new work organisation in order to maintain safe work conditions for employees.
+The economy is resuming and employees are going back to their workplaces, whilst some companies did not even stop their activities (eg. logistics, food and manufacturing).
+Many now have new processes in place in order to maintain safe working conditions for employees.

 The central component of these new processes is time.
-How to provide effective and regular reminders on barrier gestures?
-What solution to set the pace and increase productivity?
+How can you provide effective and regular reminders on coronavirus safety measures?
+What solution is there to set the pace and increase productivity?
 How does a secure, accurate time source reduce cyberthreats, which have seen a sharp rise since the outbreak of the pandemic?
-Focus.

-Companies must conduct their activity in compliance with certain health and safety conditions (which vary by sector): regular hand washing, adherence to social distancing, disinfecting of work tools, cleaning of workstations, etc. These new habits are not yet second nature, so we need to give reminders using solutions such as an audio system.
+Companies must conduct their activity in compliance with certain health and safety conditions (which vary by sector), such as regular hand washing, adherence to social distancing, disinfecting of work tools and cleaning of workstations These new habits are not yet second nature, reminders are necessary via solutions such as an audio system.

-In addition, in times of activity increase or to compensate employees absence (high-risk people, taking care of children) it may be necessary to introduce new staff (temporary workers).
-A comprehensive sound system can be used to standardise practice among all staff by broadcasting a clear message that is easily understood by everyone.
+In addition, in times of increased demand or employee absence (eg. high-risk workers shielding or child care) it may be necessary to hire new staff (temporary workers).
+A comprehensive sound system can be used to standardise practice among all staff by broadcasting a clear message easily understood by everyone.

 A major challenge for companies – in all sectors – is reducing the risk of contamination to employees in the workplace.
-This is why all members of staff are invited to wash their hands regularly in order to kill any traces of virus that could be present following contact with a contaminated object.
-It requires staff to have access to time information to remind hand washing.
+This is why it is suggested that all members of staff wash their hands regularly in order to kill any traces of the coronavirus that could be present following contact with a contaminated object.
+This requires staff to have access to the time to remind them.

-Nowadays, most people use their phones to look at the time.
-But if an employees were to use their phones during production activity, they risk contaminating it and transmitting the virus to themselves.
-This presents a real danger as we know that virus can live on surfaces for several hours or even days.
+Nowadays, most people use their phones to check the time.
+But if an employee were to use their phone during production activity, they risk contaminating it and transmitting the coronavirus to themselves.
+This presents a real danger as we know that the coronavirus can live on surfaces for several hours or even days.

-Access to a time display is still vital in the workplace, in any sector, and clocks are still the most reliable and effective means of providing this function.
-For every type of environment (very large spaces, extreme temperatures, humidity, etc.), there is a specifically designed clock.
+Access to the time is still vital in the workplace, in any sector, and clocks are still the most reliable and effective means of providing.
+For every type of environment (such as very large spaces, extreme temperatures and humidity), there is a specifically designed clock.

 Provide pace, for greater performance.